Product Management

 Artificial Intelligence

 For the non-technical, here is a fun illustration of how Random Tree predictive models work.
-This is not the type of “modern AI” (i.e. deep learning) that powers Chat GPT or self-driving cars.
-But Random Tree Models are still one of the most accurate and important predictive techniques in use today, and this illustration is an approachable way to understand how computers find patterns in data - which is the essence of machine learning.
+This is not the type of “modern AI” that powers ChatGPT or self-driving cars.
+But this illustration is an approachable way to intuit how computers find patterns in data, which is the essence of machine learning.